Tue, 21 Apr 2026

 Defence Minister Mohamed Ghassan Maumoon --- Photo: Mihaaru

-Minister of Defence Mohamed Ghassan Maumoon has said the Maldivian Democratic Party’s (MDP) current refusal to support the merger of the presidential and parliamentary elections raises questions over the party’s consistency, noting that senior MDP figures had previously expressed support for combining election cycles.
+Minister of Defence Mohamed Ghassan Maumoon has said the Maldivian Democratic Party’s (MDP) current refusal to support holding the presidential and parliamentary elections concurrently raises questions over the party’s consistency, noting that senior MDP figures had previously expressed support for combining election cycles.

 Speaking to MMTV during the PNC North Galolhu door-to-door campaign activities for the upcoming local council and WDC elections, Minister Ghassan said the opposition’s present position contrasts with earlier statements made by its leadership.
 He said the party’s stance now differs from positions taken previously.

-Minister Ghassan said former President Ibrahim Mohamed Solih had previously stated that holding combined elections would be in the public interest.
+Minister Ghassan said former President Ibrahim Mohamed Solih had previously stated that holding the elections concurrently would be in the public interest.
 He said the change in position raises questions about the opposition’s approach.

 The Defence Minister said merging elections would benefit the public by reducing State expenditure and strengthening the democratic process, adding that the ruling People’s National Congress (PNC) supports the proposal on those grounds.